Discord Integration Sample¶

 - Compile and open the

-editor (it'll be configured as theBEAMPROJ_DiscordDemo
+BeamableUnrealeditor (it'll be configured as theBEAMPROJ_DiscordDemo) project.

 Now, you are ready to sign into a game using Discord.